| Troops

 Security sources said that about 150 Tigers were

+killed.
 "About 300 Tigers had come in tractors and

 opened fire on the army using automatic artillery.
 A